shawngoh87/notification-service/README.md

 ## Improvements

 - Add authentication instead of relying on companyId/userId for `/list-ui-notifications`
-- Add pagination for `/list-ui-notifications`
+- Add a `total` count and implement pagination for `/list-ui-notifications`
 - Persist all notifications for idempotency
 - Add more exceptions and improve exception handling